-The Centre for Urban Studies has numerous Research Projects on various topics, often in close collaboration with universities from all over the world and at times with organizations operating in the public sector.
+Members of the Centre for Urban Studies take part in numerous Research Projects on various topics, often in close collaboration with universities from all over the world and at times with organizations operating in the public sector.
 All current Research Projects are listed below.

 In February 2012 a new five-year research project was launched in the Centre for Urban Studies at the University of Amsterdam, funded through the European Research Council’s Starter’s Grant Scheme.
 Abbreviated to the moniker HOUWEL, this study is concerned with housing markets and welfare state transformations, and looks to how family housing property practices have interacted with different welfare regimes.